fullstackwebdev/fullstack-hapi-apollo-thinky-swagger-rest-docker/src/README.md

 ### Highlights
 * Apollo Server with Hapi
-* Rethinkdb and Thinky
+* RethinkDB with Thinky
 * REST with Swagger UI
 * Docker with docker-compose for rethinkdb and nodejs backend
-* Babel-node ES2015
+* Babel-node ES2015, airbnb eslint.

 ### Installing